-For Google Code In 2017, Arnav Bhatt created a video on how to install Haiku in KVM [2 MiB].
+For Google Code-In 2019, Vrondir created a video on how to install Haiku in KVM [79 MiB].

 Virtual instances of operating systems are perfect for all kinds of testing purposes that need to be done in a safe and isolated environment.
-Installing Haiku in a virtual machine is a solution for people who do not want to install it on their physical computers, but wish to become familiar with it.
+Therefore, installing Haiku in a virtual machine is an ideal solution for people who do not want to install it on their physical computers but want to become familiar with it.

 Go to section

-To enable libvirtd on boot, issue the following command into the terminal:
+libvirtd at boot, enter the following command in the terminal:

 First, create a new virtual machine.